Choosing Tunes for Contra Dance Medleys

 The choice of tunes, the way they are combined in sets, and the way the sets are used during the dance is also important.
 Start the dance with a more mellow, easy set (which helps introduce beginners to contra dancing), and build energy toward the break.
 Begin the second half with less energy, but not as mellow as the first half, and again build the energy, ending the dance with your best "kick-ass" set.

 Choose music for variety based on what you've already played.
-For example follow an old-time medley in a major key old-time medley with New England set in a minor key.
+For example, follow an old-time medley in a major key old-time medley with New England set in a minor key.

-° Tunes from a given tradition usually, though not always, work better in a set better than tunes from very different traditions.
+° Some musicians feel that tunes from a given tradition (New England, Irish, Cape Breton, etc.) usually, though not always, work better in a set when matched with other tunes from that tradition or origin.

 From Phil and Vivian Williams: Arranging a medley so one tune flows from another and each successive tune augments the mood of the dance is a real art.
 Tune changes with impact can include switching from a jig to a reel, going from a "notey" tune to a simpler one with lots of drive, switching mode (major to minor, minor to major), or switching keys.

-allemande 8 beats
+allemande twice source 8 beats

 balance 4 beats